AFKoffee/wasmgrind/book/src/developers_guide/wasm_threadlink.md

 ### Internals of Thread Joining
 Joining of threads can only be performed by using a `JoinHandle`.

-When calling `join()` on the handle, first, the `thread_join` function of the internal runtime API is called using the thread identifier:
+When calling `join()` on the handle, first, the `thread_join` function of the internal runtime ABI is called using the thread identifier:
 ```Rust
 let ret = unsafe { wasm_abi::thread_join(self.native) };
 ```